priyanka-raina/priyanka-raina.github.io/_pages/previous-projects.md

 ## Previous Projects

-### A Scalable Multi-Chip-Module-based Deep Neural Network Accelerator Designed with a High-Productivity VLSI Methodology (Nvidia)
+### A Scalable Multi-Chip-Module-based Deep Neural Network Accelerator Designed with a High-Productivity VLSI Methodology

 In this work, a scalable deep neural network (DNN) inference accelerator consisting of 36 small chips connected in a mesh network on a multi-chip-module (MCM) was designed.
 The accelerator enables flexible scaling for efficient inference on a wide range of DNNs, from mobile to data center domains.
 The chip was implemented using a novel high-productivity VLSI methodology, fully designed in C++ using High-Level Synthesis (HLS) tools and leveraged an agile VLSI design flow.
 The 6 mm2 chip was implemented in 16nm technology and achieves 1.29 TOPS/mm2, 0.11 pJ/op energy efficiency, 4 TOPS peak performance on 1 chip, and 128 peak TOPS and 2,615 images/s ResNet-50 inference in a 36-chip MCM.